Destan (TV series)

 Destan (English: Epic), is a Turkish historical action drama series produced by Mehmet Bozdağ, directed by Emir Khalilzadeh, Fethi Bayram and Metin Günay, and written by Nehir Erdem and Ayşe Ferda Eryılmaz.
 The leading roles are Ebru Şahin, Edip Tepeli and Selim Bayraktar.
 The plot is fictional, inspired by Turkish epics rather than historical reality.

 The show depicts the epic love story of Akkiz, who was orphaned through Alpagu Khan's killing of her father, and Batuga, Alpagu's disabled son, and their journey to gain justice and exact revenge on the Gök Khan.

 Premise

 The story takes place in the 8th century before the Turks converted to Islam.
-The tale starts with Alpagu Khan, whose infantrymen were killed because of a Chinese-led trap.
-Following this betrayal, his brother Balamir Yabghu finds a note on a Chinese soldier which reveals that Alpagu's wife, Tılsım Hatun, betrayed him, and that she and her father had formed an alliance with China to destroy the Gök Khaganate.
-Upon learning this, Alpagu kills Tılsım Hatun, thereby orphaning his son, Batuga.
+The tale starts with Alpagu Khan (Selim Bayraktar) whose infantrymen were killed because of a Chinese-led trap.
+Following this betrayal, his brother Balamir Yabghu (Teoman Kumbaracibaşi) finds a note on a Chinese soldier which reveals that Alpagu's wife, Tılsım Hatun, betrayed him, and that she and her father had formed an alliance with China to destroy the Gök Khaganate.
+Upon learning this, Alpagu kills Tılsım Hatun, thereby orphaning his son, Batuga (Edip Tepeli).

 It is not based on real story.